-Keeping safe around wires down
+Keeping safe around fallen powerlines

 Fallen, low-hanging or damaged powerlines are dangerous and should not be touched or approached under any circumstances.
 Always assume powerlines are live and keep yourself and others at least 10 metres away.

-- Stay at least a bus length (10 metres) away and do not touch or go near fallen or low hanging power lines or equipment, they may still have power which can cause serious injury or death
+- Stay at least a bus length (10 metres) away and do not touch or go near fallen or low hanging power lines or equipment, they may still have power which can cause serious injury or death.

-- Encourage others to stay away also
+- Encourage others to stay away also.

-- Consider the surrounding area, weather conditions and objects nearby that may also be a safety risk to yourself and others
+- Consider the surrounding area, weather conditions and objects nearby that may also be a safety risk to yourself and others.

-- Do not take risks
+- Do not take risks.

 What to do if you contact a powerline